The Chedgzoy Name

 - Geneanet: Chedzoy

-If you're a Chedgzoy (or a Chedgey, Chidgey, Chedzoy…) and you have something to add (a family story, a photograph, a correction), I'd love to hear from you. [email protected].
+If you're a Chedgzoy (or a Chedgey, Chidgey, Chedzoy…) and you have something to add (a family story, a photograph, a correction), I'd love to hear from you – drop me a note.